The iPhone 14 series is soon going to launch. You might be itching to get your hands on the new phone, but what’s the best way to sell your old one?

 Online marketplaces, such as eBay or Amazon Marketplace, are popular ways to sell your phone.
 You can keep most of the selling price of your phone, and in an eBay auction you might end up getting even more money than you hoped for.
 But, on the flip side, it requires more effort to set up a listing and sell the phone yourself – and, unless you’re an established seller with good reviews, people might be wary of buying a device from you.
 It could be the best option if you’re experienced, but if you don’t like the inconvenience then you might be better off selling it through a second-hand dealer.

 Plenty of firms specialise in selling second-hand goods, including CeX and MusicMagpie, and some retailers like Carphone Warehouse also offer the service.
 Trading in your phone to these dealers is fairly convenient, but there are a couple of potential issues.
 Firstly, of course, these companies act as middlemen and need to take their cut to make their businesses profitable, meaning you won’t receive your phone’s full resale value.
-Secondly, you might disagree with their valuation of your phone – they decide whether it’s in good or acceptable condition, for example, rather than being able to decide this yourself with your own eBay listing.
+Secondly, you might disagree with their valuation of your phone – they decide whether it’s in good or acceptable condition, for example, rather than being able to classify this yourself with your own eBay listing.
 Overall, this is a good option if you want to get a decent sum of money for your device without the hassle of selling it yourself.

 How much can you sell your iPhone for?

-Buying a new phone is like buying a new car, in that the resale value plummets from the very first moment you use your new purchase.
-You’ll have to accept that you will recoup considerably less money then you spent on the device in the first place.
+Buying a new phone is a little like buying a new car, in that the resale value plummets from the very first moment you use your new purchase.
+You’ll sadly have to accept that you will recoup considerably less money then you spent on the device in the first place.
 That being said, iPhones do hold their value much better than their Android counterparts, thanks in part to Apple’s long-standing software support for older devices.

 What to do before you sell your iPhone